Olympus E-5 vs E-M10 II

 Studio photographers will appreciate that the Olympus E-5 (unlike the E-M10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-5 and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the E-5 and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The E-M10 II was replaced by the Olympus E-M10 III, while the E-5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-5 and E-M10 II can be found, respectively, in the Olympus E-5 Manual (free pdf) or the online Olympus E-M10 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-5 or the Olympus E-M10 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.